The interview process at Meta is challenging, especially for the engineering manager role where the bar is set high.

 It's also important to note that hiring managers and people who refer you have little influence on the overall process.
 They can help you get an interview at the beginning, but that's about it

-3. Meta Engineering Manager Example Questions↑
+3. Meta Engineering Manager Example Questions (Initial)↑

-Now let’s take a look at what you can expect from each interview.
-To help you practice, we’ve provided example questions that we’ve found from our research on Glassdoor and the official Meta engineering leadership interview guide.
+We’ve provided example questions that we’ve found from our research on Glassdoor and the official Meta engineering leadership initial interview guide.
 We've categorized the questions and we've changed the grammar and phrasing in some places to make the questions easier to understand.

 Meta engineering managers need to have superb soft skills in order to lead teams and projects and facilitate seamless collaboration between engineers and cross-functional teams.
 The people management and cross-functional collaboration interview is to test these soft skills and see if you’ve got what it takes to be a leader at Meta.